 Nuts are one of the best food types to eat if you suffer from regular joint pain.
 That’s because nuts are among the most nutritious foods you can find.
 Most varieties are stuffed with protein and tons of other minerals like magnesium, zinc, calcium, and vitamins like vitamin E. Some nuts even contain ALA or alpha-linoleic acid, which is a crucial building block for producing new muscle fibers and cartilage.

 Plus, nuts are healthy all around!
 They’re great for supporting heart health and can even help benefit weight loss efforts.
 It’s recommended that folks suffering from arthritis-related pain try pine nuts, almonds, pistachios, and walnuts.

 Garlic is another especially good choice.
-Garlic contains something called diallyl disulphide, which can protect against certain enzymes that are commonly known to damage cartilage in human cells.
+Garlic contains something called diallyl disulfide, which can protect against certain enzymes that are commonly known to damaged cartilage in human cells.

 Beans are certainly a magical fruit.
 For one, all beans are packed with fiber, which is a vital nutrient and a compound that makes you feel full for longer.
 So beans are a great choice if you are trying to lose weight while also eating foods that can naturally reduce joint pain.